BIOL 5710 Graduate Modules 2024/2025

 Description:

 In this book, Nick Lane explains how the Krebs cycle and its role in energy metabolism was discovered, he shows how this cycle, spinning in reverse created the chemical building blocks of life and allowed the emergence of life.
 He shows how in multicellular animals, spinning the Krebs cycle in reverse is related to aging, cancer and death.
-The liner notes describe the contents well: “What brings the earth to life and our own lives to an end?
+The liner notes describe the book’s contents as follows: “What brings the earth to life and our own lives to an end?
 Transformer unites the story of our planet with the story of our cells – what makes us the way we are and how it connects us to the origin of life.”

 Module No: